Bears

 Black Bears

-Some of the Folsom City Zoo Sanctuary’s most popular residents are North American black bears Henry and Olive.
+Some of the Folsom City Zoo Sanctuary’s most popular residents are North American black bears Henry, Olive, and Herbie.
 Black bears come in more colors than any other North American mammal.
 They can be black, brown, cinnamon, blond, blue-gray, or white.

 Many bears throughout the United States find themselves in trouble as they become habituated to humans.
 Without fear of humans, bears can become dangerous and unable to remain in the wild.
 When camping it’s important to ensure food and other scented items like toothpaste are secured away so bears are not tempted to raid campsites.
 In areas where bears live, trash cans should be bear proof and well-meaning humans should refrain from feeding bears.